Donkey Kong (1994 video game): Gameplay

 Donkey Kong begins with the four levels found in the original arcade game, in which Mario must reach the top of the level and save Pauline.
 After these four initial stages are completed, the usual arcade ending begins, but after a few notes of the "victory theme" Donkey Kong revives, grabs Pauline again, and takes off with her, with Mario giving chase.
-The player is then presented with 97 additional stages spanning nine worlds, for a total of 101 stages with the very last one a fight against a mutated, larger Donkey Kong.
+The player is presented with 97 additional stages spanning nine worlds, for a total of 101 stages.

-The subsequent levels follow a completely different game mechanic in which the player must guide Mario through each level to locate a key.
+The subsequent levels follow a different game mechanic in which the player must guide Mario through each level to locate a key.
 He must pick it up and carry it to a locked door elsewhere in the stage.
 Every fourth level is a "battle level" in which the player must either try to reach Pauline, like in the original levels, or defeat Donkey Kong by using his own barrels against him.
-After the fourth level is cleared, a cutscene is shown depicting a player's abilities that may be needed for the upcoming levels, or to introduce new kinds of traps.
+After the fourth level is cleared, a cutscene is shown depicting a player's abilities that may be needed for the upcoming levels, or to introduce kinds of traps.
 At this point, players are allowed to save their progress, including their time for each level or for the total set.
 Extra lives can be earned via mini-games, unlocked by collecting three special items in each level, or at the end of each set based on the total unused time from that set.

 The game features various gameplay enhancements from the original game.
 Mario is able to survive falling from certain distances, though will lose a life if he falls further.
-Mario will also lose a life if he hits an enemy or obstacle, though some instances allow Mario to withstand the hit, such as being hit while carrying an item.
+Mario will lose a life if he hits an enemy or obstacle, though some instances allow Mario to withstand the hit, such as being hit while carrying an item.
 Similar to Super Mario Bros.
 2, he is able to pick up and throw items or certain enemies, which he will need to use to carry the key over to the door.
 If the key is left alone for a certain amount of time, it will return to its original place.
 At any point, Mario can flip over onto his hands, which allows him to catch falling barrels, and can also perform higher jumps by timing his jumps from flipping, or by performing a jump while changing direction.

-The classic mallet item can be thrown upwards and can be used again if Mario catches it, allowing him to bring it to different parts of the stage.
-There are also several blocks that allow the player to add bridges, ladders and springs anywhere on the screen for a short amount of time.
+The mallet item can be thrown upwards and can be used again if Mario catches it, allowing him to bring it to different parts of the stage.
+There are several blocks that allow the player to add bridges, ladders and springs anywhere on the screen for a short amount of time.
 Other abilities Mario can perform include swimming, climbing ropes in a similar fashion to Donkey Kong Jr. and spinning on wires to reach new heights.